 What is a change agent?

 According to Lunenberg (2010), a change agent is an individual who initiates, stimulates, facilitates, and coordinates a change effort.
-In organization terms, a change agent can be internal (e.g., managers) or external (e.g., third-party consultants).
+In organizational terms, a change agent can be internal (e.g., managers) or external (e.g., third-party consultants).
 Now, when I said I wanted to be a change agent for myself, I projected that definition to my experience.
 I think of myself as an organization, and my different thoughts and feelings are different departments that control and manage my emotional and physical beings.
 If you have watched the movie “Inside Out”, the story focused on five characters: Joy, Sadness, Fear, Anger, and Disgust—all of them are the emotions of a girl named Riley.
-I think of myself as Riley in my story, and I needed to somehow manage my emotions to be able to navigate throughout the muddled world resolutely.
+I think of myself as Riley in my story, and I needed to somehow manage my emotions to be able to navigate through the muddled world resolutely.

 How to be a change agent?

-Based on my experience, I concluded that to be the change agent for yourself, you need to start with two things: adaptability and resilience.
+Based on my experience, I concluded that to be a change agent for yourself, you need to start with two things: adaptability and resilience.
 Recently our Science team in SHL conducted a study to examine the impact of the pandemic on the workforce and found that the crisis negatively affected the workforce’s overall adaptability and resilience.
 Again, this echoes my point at the beginning of this article, everybody is affected by this mess, even those that are normally tenacious.
 As understandable as it is, bouncing back from this trauma is critical—and that is why everybody should be a change agent for themselves.

 To mobilize the change within you, I laid out five steps that you can practice.
-I said “steps” because the order is important as each step builds a foundation for the next.
+I said “steps” because order is important as each step builds a foundation for the next.

 - Accept your emotions